Analyst40/analyst40/README.md

 # Data Maverick: Initiation

-The projects I created for my Data Maverick Initiation program, plus my reflections on the courses I took and articles I read.
+The projects I created for my Initiation program, plus my reflections on the courses I took and articles I read.

 You can find my curriculum [here](/curriculum.md).